Hygrade Casting will be closed from 20th December 2024 and re-opening again 20th January 2025. Merry Christmas & Happy New Year!

 Note: This is not a full polish.
 Printing lines and surface texture will remain visible.

-For clients seeking enhanced hardness and tensile strength in their 18 Karat gold castings (not recommended for Silver or 9 karat), we offer mild age-hardening treatments (3-4hr process).
-This process improves the durability of your pieces while maintaining a careful balance, avoiding the excessive brittleness associated with stronger hardening treatments, this process does change the grain structure of the metal.
-Our approach ensures a mild increase in tensile strength without compromising overall structural integrity, the result, a casting that is much harder to bend and scratch.
+Age hardening is a 3-5 hour process that increases the durability of your pieces while maintaining a careful balance, avoiding the excessive brittleness associated with “stronger” hardening methods.
+This process changes the grain structure of the metal, resulting in a mild increase in tensile strength without compromising structural integrity.
+The outcome is a casting that is significantly more resistant to bending and scratching.